Gavriil1/cip5_application_react/README.md

 17. As a user, I can change my username.
 18. As a user, I can update my password.

-#### General
+#### Site owner stories

-19. As a user of the application, I can see ReactBootstrap alerts after completing different actions, for example: creating a note, deleting a note, liking a note, editing a note, changing the password, changing the username, changing the profile picture, etc.
+19. As a site owner of the application, I would like user to see ReactBootstrap alerts after completing different actions, for example: creating a note, deleting a note, liking a note, editing a note, changing the password, changing the username, changing the profile picture, etc.

 20. As a site owner, I would like a user to see a footer on each page.
 On the footer, they can see copyright information and links to social media.